darrylcauldwell/darrylcauldwell.github.io/_posts/2018-07-28-nsx-openshift.markdown

 All the virtual network objects will need to communicate across an overlay network.
 To faciliate this the three esxi hosts and edges need to be part of an Overlay Transport Zone.

-So now we have our controller our next task is to form the local control plane (LCP).
-First step is to create an overlay Transport Zone.

 <img src="/images/nsx-transport.jpeg" alt="NSX-T Transport Zone" class="inline"/>

 Once we have a Transport Zone we can add our NSX fabric nodes as transport nodes.
 Navigate menu to Select Fabric > Transport Nodes and click Add.
 A wizard will open on the general tab select first Node (host), give appropriate name for that host and select the openshift transport zone.